kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 Non-ephemeral volumes are more difficult to support since they can be persistent and shared by multiple pods.
 This proposal supports volumes with two different
 strategies:
-- The `Cluster` makes it easier for pods to share files using volumes when those don't have access permissions for `others` because the effective user and group IDs on the host are the same for all the pods.
+- The `Cluster` mode makes it easier for pods to share files using volumes when those don't have access permissions for `others` because the effective user and group IDs on the host are the same for all the pods.
 - The semantics of semantics of `fsGroup` are respected, if it's specified it's